microsoft/wdkmetadata/README.md

 * [DONE] Port over [header ingestion script](https://github.com/microsoft/win32metadata/blob/main/scripts/RecompileIdlFilesForScraping.ps1) from [win32metadata](https://github.com/microsoft/win32metadata) and include WDK headers
 * Port over automatic import library detection to minimize changes to libMappings.rsp
 * Onboard outside collaborators and community contributors

-# Notes

-* This repository needs both SDK headers and WDK headers since the WDK depends on the SDK.
-SDK headers are a snapshot of what was in the win32metadata repo when it was cloned.
-WDK headers for the matching SDK build were manually copied to generation/WDK/RecompiledIdlHeaders rather than recompiled with a [header ingestion script](https://github.com/microsoft/win32metadata/blob/main/scripts/RecompileIdlFilesForScraping.ps1).
-Need to port over that script and update it to include the WDK to properly ingest WDK headers.
-* scraper.settings.rsp remaps were imported from [win32metadata](https://github.com/microsoft/win32metadata) since types like _FILETIME need to be remapped in WDK headers as well
-* scraper.header.txt will need to be updated to include namespaces for SDK types that WDK APIs reference